slarosa/QGIS-Developer-Cookbook/source/vector.rst

 In QGIS v1,4 a new vector rendering stack has been introduced in order to overcome the limitations of the original implementation.
 We refer to it as new symbology or symbology-ng (new generation), the original rendering stack is also called old symbology.
-Each vector layer uses either new symbology or old symbology, but never both at once or niether of them.
+Each vector layer uses either new symbology or old symbology, but never both at once or neither of them.
 It's not a global setting for all layers, so some layers might use new symbology while others still use old symbology.
 In QGIS options the user can specify what symbology should be used by default when layers are loaded.
 The old symbology will be kept in further QGIS v1.x releases for compatibility and we plan to remove it in QGIS v2.0.